EthanMcBloxxer/ethanmcbloxxer.github.io/published/the-developers-handbook-to-roblox.md

----
-layout: post
-title: The Developer's Handbook to Roblox
+# The Developer's Handbook to Roblox
-subtitle: Ins and Outs to Roblox Development
+*Ins and Outs to Roblox Development*
-cover-img: /assets/img/posts/cover/roblox-studio.png
-thumbnail-img: /assets/img/posts/thumb/roblox-studio.svg
-share-img: /assets/img/posts/thumb/roblox-studio.png
-last-updated: 2020-12-4
-tags: [lua]
-comments: true
----
+*Created on October 30th, 2020*

 Hey there!
 So you want to know how to use Roblox Studio.
 I’m going to tell you everything there is to know about it, scripting, modeling, GUI designing, terrain editing, remoting, and more.